 The Recognition Act only applies to foreign country judgments that are enforceable where rendered.
 Thus, if the period of limitations on enforcement has expired in the rendering state, the foreign country judgment would not be subject to the Recognition Act.
-At its April, 2004 drafting committee meeting, the Committee decided that, while the period during which a foreign country judgment may be recognized under this Act normally should be measured by the period during which it is enforceable in the rendering state, when recognition is sought for purposes of enforcement of the foreign country judgment in the forum state, an outer limit of fifteen years should be placed on the ability to bring an action seeking recognition of the foreign country judgment.
+At its April 2004 drafting committee meeting, the Committee decided that, while the period during which a foreign country judgment may be recognized under this Act normally should be measured by the period during which it is enforceable in the rendering state, when recognition is sought for purposes of enforcement of the foreign country judgment in the forum state, an outer limit of fifteen years should be placed on the ability to bring an action seeking recognition of the foreign country judgment.

-1 2 3 4 5 This section only applies to an action seeking recognition for purposes of enforcing the foreign country judgment.
-It does not apply to recognition of the foreign country judgment for the purpose of giving the foreign country judgment preclusive effect or for the purpose of asserting the foreign country judgment as a setoff.
-6 SECTION 9.
+This section only applies to an action seeking recognition for purposes of enforcing the 1 2 foreign country judgment.
+It does not apply to recognition of the foreign country judgment for 3 the purpose of giving the foreign country judgment preclusive effect or for the purpose of asserting the foreign country judgment as a setoff.
+4 5 6 Comments to be added: 7 8 (1) A comment pointing out that the exception of subsection (b) is a standard 9 exception with regard to application of a statute of limitations.
+10 11 A comment discussing the relationship of this section to section 3 (which provides (2) that a foreign country judgment must be enforceable where rendered in order to be 12 within the scope of the Act.)
+13 14 15 SECTION 10.
 SAVING CLAUSE.
-This Act does not prevent the recognition under 7 principles of comity or otherwise of a foreign country judgment not within the scope of this Act.
-8 9 Reporter's Notes 10 11 12 13 14 15 16 This section is the same in substance as Section 7 of the current Act.
-The use of the defined term "foreign country judgment" to mean any judgment of a foreign country, including those not covered by this Act, rather than the defined term "foreign judgment" in Section 7 of the current Act, which was defined as limited to foreign judgments covered by the Act, is intended to resolve the ambiguity noted by courts and commentators as to the meaning of the saving clause.
-See Study Report, section III (A)(3).
-17 18 19 The section has been rewritten based on comments at the April, 2004 drafting committee meeting.
-20 SECTION 10.
+This [act] does not prevent the recognition under 16 principles of comity or otherwise of a foreign-country judgment not within the scope of this [act].
+17 Reporter's Notes 18 19 This section is the same in substance as Section 7 of the current Act.
+The use of the 20 defined term "foreign country judgment" to mean any judgment of a foreign country, including 21 those not covered by this Act, rather than the defined term "foreign judgment" in Section 7 of the current Act, which was defined as limited to foreign judgments covered by the Act, is intended to 22 resolve the ambiguity noted by courts and commentators as to the meaning of the saving clause.
+23 See Study Report, section III (A)(3).
+24 25 26 The section was rewritten based on comments at the April 2004 drafting committee meeting.
+No changes were made to this section at the October 2004 drafting committee meeting.
+27 28 29 SECTION 11.
 UNIFORMITY OF INTERPRETATION.
-This Act shall be construed 21 in a manner that will effectuate its general purpose to make uniform the law of those states 22 which enact it.
-23 Reporter's Notes 242526 This section is the same as Section 8 of the current Act.
-27 SECTION 11.
-SHORT TITLE.
-This Act may be cited as the Foreign Country Money 28 Judgments Recognition Act (200).
-29 Reporter's Notes 30 31 This section is an updated version of Section 9 of the current Act.
-32 The section is an aparter version of section y of the current rect 33 SECTION 12.
-REPEAL.
+In applying and construing 30 this uniform [act], consideration must be given to the need to promote uniformity of the law with respect to its subject matter among the states that enact it.
+31 32 Reporter's Notes 33 34 This section is substantively the same as Section 8 of the current Act.
+The section has been rewritten to reflect current Conference practice.
+35